AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

    It is built around the Linux kernel and served for both desktop and server use.

-   Linux was originally developed for personal computers based on the Intel x86 architecture but since then it was ported to more platforms than any other operating system.
+   Linux was originally developed for personal computers based on the Intel x86 architecture but since then it was ported to more platforms than any other OS.

-   Linux has the largest installed base of all general-purpose operating systems.
+   Linux has the largest installed base of all general-purpose OS.

-   It is also the leading operating system on servers and other big iron systems such as mainframe computers, and the only OS used on TOP500 Supercomputers.
+   It is also the leading OS on servers and other big iron systems such as mainframe computers, and the only OS used on TOP500 Supercomputers.

    The top Linux OS are Ubuntu, Fedora, OpenSUSE, RedHat, and many more.